apache/incubator-gluten/docs/developers/NewToGluten.md

 # Compile gluten using debug mode

-If you just debug java code, you don't need to compile cpp debug mode, just do as [build-gluten-with-velox-backend](../get-started/Velox.md#2-build-gluten-with-velox-backend)
+If you want to just debug java/scala code, there is no need to compile cpp code with debug mode.
+You can just refer to [build-gluten-with-velox-backend](../get-started/Velox.md#2-build-gluten-with-velox-backend).

-If you need to debug cpp code, please compile the backend code and gluten cpp code as debug mode.
+If you need to debug cpp code, please compile the backend code and gluten cpp code with debug mode.

 ```bash
 ## compile velox